-If you want to call on a specific line, press the line button (or press (Intercom) ß and dial the two-digit line number).
-If you did not lift the bandset, the lights part to (Spir), and (Micheller), on on, and
+If you want to call on a specific line, press the line button (or press (Intercom) (B) and dial the two-digit line number).

-If you did not lift the handset, the lights next to (Spkr) and (Mic/HFA) go on, and you are active on the speakerphone.
+If you did not lift the handset, the lights next to (Spkr) and (Mic/HFAI) go on, and you are active on the speakerphone.